flexiodata/flexio-docs/README.md

-# flexio-docs
+# Flex.io Structured Documentation

-Flex.io Documentation in YML
+This repository encapsulates the Flex.io API documentation in YML.